 Official sources in Tanzania say that Ugandan forces have crossed the border and invaded their country.

-Official sources in Tanzania say that Ugandan forces have crossed the border and invaded their country.
+Background: Official sources in Tanzania say that Ugandan forces have crossed the border and invaded their country.
 They say fighting is going on in a remote area west of Lake Victoria, but give no details of the scale of the attack.